IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 [configs/azure-bacnet.json](../config/azure.json)

-You will need to configure some values in azure.json to be able to send values to the IoT Hub.
+You will need to configure some values in azure.json to be able to send values to Azure IoT Hub.
 You will need:

 * DeviceID, can be found for a USB connected device with the command: